JESS’ 4 PILLARS

 DSC00391.jpg

-Having had their own journey with mental ill health she is committed to passing mental health tools on to their own communities and the next generation, raising awareness about mental health and advocating for making appropriate mental health services accessible to all.
+Having had their own journey with mental ill health Jesss is committed to passing mental health tools on to their own communities and the next generation, raising awareness about mental health and advocating for making appropriate mental health services accessible to all.

 As someone living with depression and anxiety, they are deeply passionate about prevention as well as addressing the systems and structures that lead to disproportionately bad outcomes for people from historically excluded groups.